WILLIAM

 jurisdiction.

-therefore, given to the supreme court, by the act establishing the judicial
+given to the supreme court, by the act establishing the judicial courts of the

 The question, whether